About Mandedza High School - Pindula, local knowledge

 Michaellaban (talk | contribs)

-'''Mandedza High School''' is a Zimbabwean secondary school located in [[Mashonaland East Province]].
+'''Mandedza High School''' is a Zimbabwean secondary school located in [[Seke]] District, [[Mashonaland East Province]].
 The school offers ordinary and advanced level it also has a boarding facility.

-'''Mandedza High School''' is a Zimbabwean secondary school located in [[Mashonaland East Province]].
+'''Mandedza High School''' is a Zimbabwean secondary school located in [[Seke]] District, [[Mashonaland East Province]].
 The school offers ordinary and advanced level it also has a boarding facility.

 |+